-The objectives of the March 2016 monitoring survey were:
+The objectives of the autumn 2017 monitoring survey were:

-- To conduct monitoring of WRPs using a method consistent with the baseline monitoring previously conducted at the site (Coffey, 2013b). - Compare the survey results with the baseline survey data (post clearing and post translocation).
+- To conduct monitoring of WRPs using a method consistent with the baseline monitoring previously conducted at the site (Coffey, 2013b). - To compare the survey results with the baseline survey data (post clearing and post translocation).